ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 ## The editorial bot generator buffy is for you if...

-* You run a submission process (of papers, software, conference abstracts) handled in GitHub issue threads?
+* You run a submission process (of papers, software, conference abstracts) that is handled in GitHub issue threads (or could be moved there)?
-* Your process involves tedious steps (editing issue comments, copy-pasting URLs into an external database, running automatic checking tools) that can be automated via scripts interacting with web APIs?
+* Your process involves tedious steps (editing issue comments, switching issue labels, copy-pasting URLs into an external database, running automatic checking tools) that can be automated via scripts possibly interacting with web APIs?
-* You can recognize interesting responders in [buffy docs](https://buffy.readthedocs.io/en/latest/) or you have Ruby talent on your payroll that could [write custom responders](https://buffy.readthedocs.io/en/latest/custom_responder.html) for you?
+* You can recognize interesting responders in [buffy docs](https://buffy.readthedocs.io/en/latest/) or you have Ruby talent on your team or contractor contacts, who could [write custom responders](https://buffy.readthedocs.io/en/latest/custom_responder.html) for you?